pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/ignorechanges.md

 The `ignoreChanges` option only applies to resource inputs, not outputs.
 {{% /notes %}}

+{{% notes "info" %}}
+The `ignoreChanges` resource option does not apply to inputs to component resources.
+If `ignoreChanges` is passed to a component resource, it is up to that component's implementation to decide what if anything it will do.
+{{% /notes %}}

 In addition to passing simple property names, nested properties can also be supplied to ignore changes to a more targeted nested part of the resource's inputs.
 Here are examples of legal paths that can be passed to specify nested properties of objects and arrays, as well as to escape object keys that contain special characters:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}